Sean Grover, LCSW

-Sean Grover, LCSW, is a psychotherapist, speaker, and author with 25 years experience working with adults and children.
+Sean Grover, LCSW, is a psychotherapist, speaker, and author with 25 years of experience working with adults and children.
 He maintains one of the largest group therapy practices in the U.S. and leads over 300 groups a year in his practice, in addition to monthly workshops in clinics, medical centers, youth organizations, and schools.
+(Details available on Wikipedia)

 Sean began his clinical career as a school social worker in some of the most notorious and gang-ridden areas of New York City.
 Sean recalls, “My first school office was a broom closet with no windows and a broken light switch.
 I remember my supervisor wishing me well as she closed the door and left me in complete darkness.”